Address social assistance Printable versionLast update: 28.11.2023

 - the presence of a disease in which the term of temporary incapacity for work can be established for more than two months.

-- a child under the age of seven;
+- a child under the age of three;

-- a disabled of first or second group;
+- a person with a disability of the first or second group;

 - the elderly;